 Probiotics have garnered a lot of buzz over the past few years—and rightly so.
 These healthy bacteria, found in probiotic foods and supplements, help take care of your gut and give it the support it needs to run smoothly.*

 Ready to learn more about these probiotic perks?
 We dialed up a few experts to answer some of the top-searched questions people have on the internet, and reveal exactly what taking probiotics can do for your total well-being.

 One of the most talked-about probiotic benefits is better digestion—but probiotics actually offer a number of incredible benefits, in addition to aiding digestion and bloat (think: supporting your mood and your immune system).* This is because your gut microbiome, the collection of bacteria living in the gut, actually plays an integral role in overall health.

 Many people think about bacteria in terms of germs that make you sick.
-But probiotics are bacteria that help support good health, especially in the gut.* These friendly bugs are key for maintaining the microbiome.*
+But probiotics are good bacteria that help support health, especially in the digestive tract.* These friendly bugs are key for maintaining the gut microbiome.*

 Where can you get them?
 Probiotic bacteria are found in fermented foods like yogurt, kefir, sauerkraut, kimchi, and tempeh.
-But you can also find them as supplements, including refrigerated capsules, shelf-stable pills, and powders.
+But you can also find them as supplements, including shelf-stable capsules, refrigerated capsules, powders, and liquid beverages.